List of For All Mankind characters: Danny Stevens

-Daniel Gordo "Danny" Stevens, an astronaut and Gordo's and Tracy's son.
+Daniel Gordon "Danny" Stevens, an astronaut and Gordo's and Tracy's son.
 He slept with Karen Baldwin while working at the Outpost Tavern and struggled to overcome his feelings for her, even after marrying Amber Stevens.
-He was stationed on Jamestown Moon Base and later became a hero, when he saved the Polaris space hotel from destruction and saved the lives of everyone in the hotel following his wedding on the space station.
+He was stationed on Jamestown Moon Base and later became a hero, when he saved the Polaris space hotel from destruction and saved the lives of everyone in the hotel following his wedding to Amber Stevens on the space station.
 In 1992, he joined Ed Baldwin's Mars mission sponsored by Helios Aerospace.
 While on Mars, he is injured during drilling and is given Vicodin, after which he begins stealing stronger pain meds and develops an addiction.
 After Ed confronts him about his addiction, Danny grows resentful and, due to guilt, causes a drilling accident which leads to a landslide that kills several astronauts.
 Once he reveals his role in the disaster, Danny is exiled to the North Korean landing module.
 He is mentioned to have committed suicide on Mars sometime before 2003.